govau/deploy-prometheus/README.md

 ## DTA operators

 #### [bosh-dns-addon](operators/bosh-dns-addon.yml)
-- BOSH addon for BOSH-dns.
+- Configuration for BOSH-dns.
+We assume it has been added as an add-on in the bosh runtime-config.
 We use this for getting Prometheus federation working.

 #### [deployment-name](operators/deployment-name.yml)
 - The default deployment name `prometheus` is specified in the main deployment manifest.
 This operator file allows you change the name - useful if you deploy more than 1 prometheus service.